Automotive Industry Future Outlook: 2021-2024

 The COVID-19 pandemic has changed the future of the automotive industry.
-We explain the current situation as of October 2020, and the future of the automotive industry, in just seven charts.
+We show the current situation and the future of the automotive industry, in just seven charts.

 We’ll start by showing you the current impact of the pandemic on the auto industry.
-Then, at the bottom of this article, we explain why current trends are shaping the future.
+Then, at the bottom of this article, we explain how current trends are shaping the automobile industry future.

-The future of the automotive industry: Parts revenue is growing
+The future of the auto parts industry: Parts revenue is growing

 Chart 1: Automobile parts revenue reached an all-time high in the summer of 2020.
 When it comes to parts, the automotive industry is traditionally recession-resistant.
 We see that continuing during the coronavirus pandemic.
 Personal consumption of automotive parts in August 2020 reached $50.303 billion, an all-time record (see our chart at right).